-Since 2011, I’ve been on small team that develops and maintains the documentation production environment for products in the Analytics, Commerce, and Systems groups.
-I now lead the team of 3 developers and 5 other contributors, releasing refreshes every few weeks to keep up with the changes in corporate documentation management strategies.
+From 2015 to 2017, I led the team of 3 developers and 5 other contributors, releasing refreshes every few weeks to keep up with the changes in corporate documentation management strategies.

-Until I became lead, my major contribution to the system was the translation component, from packaging and sending to receiving and testing to deployment.
+He invited me to help develop the new system, which I had done part-time until mid-2015 when I then led the team.
+Before becoming lead, my major contribution to the system was the translation component, from packaging and sending to receiving and testing to deployment.

-My most recent major development contributions:
+My most recent major development contributions were:

 A SOAP API to request and receive data from the central translation planning system, to more effectively drive the automated workflow used for local planning, processing of packages, and testing.